 Once a kitten is successfully weaned and leaves their mother at the age of eight weeks or more, there will always be a period of adjustment.
 But this period is usually short-lived.
 The kitten will have already gained some life skills and independence and will be able to feed and toilet without the mom.
 Although they may seem sad for a few days, they will soon move on and begin to identify with their new owners as family.

 Kittens don’t have the same fundamental reliance on their brothers and sisters as they do on their mother in the first 8 weeks.
-However, their siblings will be a great source of fun and will help them learn about playing and social interactions.
+However, siblings will be a great source of fun and will help them learn about playing and social interactions.
+But are they remembered?

 There is likely to be a period of adjustment when a kitten leaves their brothers and sisters, especially if they are taken on as an ‘only kitten’.
 This can be alleviated to an extent if there is more than one kitten in the household or a playful older cat.

 If the kitten truly is an ‘only child’ the best way to help them is by ensuring regular fun interactions, with lots of toys and games to keep them busy and replicate playtime with their siblings.